 - (a) In general.
-The property owner shall provide Conduit Only, EVSE-Ready Outlet, or EVSE Installed for at least 30% of parking spaces, among which at least 10% (and no fewer than one) shall be EVSE Installed. - (b) Accessible spaces.
-The percentage calculations and substantive requirements imposed by this section shall be applied separately to accessible parking spaces.
-Parking at accessible spaces where an EVSE is installed shall not be limited to electric vehicles. - (c) Minimum total circuit capacity.
-The property owner shall ensure sufficient circuit capacity, as determined by the Chief Building Official, to support a Level 2 EVSE in every location where Circuit Only, EVSE-Ready Outlet or EVSE Installed is required. - (d) Location.
+The property owner shall provide Conduit Only, EVSE-Ready Outlet, or EVSE Installed for at least 25% of parking spaces, among which at least 5% (and no fewer than one) shall be EVSE Installed. - (b) Accessible spaces.
+Projects shall comply with the 2019 California Building Code requirements for accessible electric vehicle parking. - (c) Minimum total circuit capacity.
+The property owner shall ensure sufficient circuit capacity, as determined by the Chief Building Official or designee, to support a Level 2 EVSE in every location where Circuit Only, EVSE-Ready Outlet or EVSE Installed is required. - (d) Location.
 The EVSE, receptacles, and/or raceway required by this section shall be placed in locations allowing convenient installation of and access to EVSE.
 Location of EVSE or receptacles shall be consistent with all City guidelines, rules, and regulations.

 SECTION 2.
-The Council adopts the findings for local amendments to the California Green Building Standards Code, 2013 Edition, attached hereto as Exhibit "A" and incorporated herein by reference.
+The Council adopts the findings for local amendments to the California Green Building Standards Code, 2019 Edition, attached hereto as Exhibit "A" and incorporated herein by reference.